-- Treasury and capital risk and the risk that the Issuer is subject to substantial resolution powers: There are three primary types of treasury and capital risk faced by the Issuer which are (1) liquidity risk - the risk that the Issuer is unable to meet its contractual or contingent obligations or that it does not have the appropriate amount of stable funding and liquidity to support its assets, which may also be impacted by credit rating changes; (2) capital risk -the risk that the Issuer has an insufficient level or composition of capital; and (3) interest rate risk in the banking book - the risk that the Issuer is exposed to capital or income volatility because of a mismatch between the interest rate exposures of its (non-traded) assets and liabilities.
-Under the EU bank recovery and resolution regime, substantial powers are granted to Relevant Resolution Authorities to implement various resolution measures and stabilisation options with respect to an Irish bank or investment firm (currently including the Issuer) (including, but not limited to, the bail-in tool, which gives a Relevant Resolution Authority the power to write down certain claims of unsecured creditors of a failing relevant entity (which write-down may result in the reduction of such claims to zero) and to convert certain unsecured debt claim into equity or other instruments of ownership) in circumstances in which the Relevant Resolution Authority is satisfied that the relevant resolution conditions are met. - Operational and model risks: Operational risk is the risk of loss to the Issuer from inadequate or failed processes or systems, human factors or due to external events where the root cause is not due to credit or market risks.
+- Credit and Market risks: Credit risk is the risk of loss to the Issuer from the failure of clients, customers or counterparties, to fully honour their obligations to members of the Issuer.
+The Issuer is subject to risks arising from changes in credit quality and recovery rates of loans and advances due from borrowers and counterparties in any specific portfolio.
+Market risk is the risk of loss arising from potential adverse change in the value of the Issuer's assets and liabilities from fluctuation in market variables. - Treasury and capital risk and the risk that the Issuer is subject to substantial resolution powers: There are three primary types of treasury and capital risk faced by the Issuer which are (1) liquidity risk - the risk that the Issuer is unable to meet its contractual or contingent obligations or that it does not have the appropriate amount of stable funding and liquidity to support its assets, which may also be impacted by credit rating changes; (2) capital risk - the risk that the Issuer has an insufficient level or composition of capital; and (3) interest rate risk in the banking book - the risk that the Issuer is exposed to capital or income volatility because of a mismatch between the interest rate exposures of its (nontraded) assets and liabilities.
+Under Directive 2014/59/EU (the "Bank Recovery and Resolution Directive"), substantial powers are granted to Relevant Resolution Authorities to implement various resolution measures and stabilisation options with respect to an Irish bank or investment firm (currently including the Issuer) (including, but not limited to, the bail-in tool, which gives a Relevant Resolution Authority the power to write down certain claims of unsecured creditors of a failing relevant entity (which write-down may result in the reduction of such claims to zero) and to convert certain unsecured debt claim into equity or other instruments of ownership) in circumstances in which the Relevant Resolution Authority is satisfied that the relevant resolution conditions are met. - Operational and model risks: Operational risk is the risk of loss to the Issuer from inadequate or failed processes or systems, human factors or due to external events where the root cause is not due to credit or market risks.
 Model risk is the risk of potential adverse consequences from financial assessments or decisions based on incorrect or misused model outputs and reports. - Conduct, reputation and legal risks and legal, competition and regulatory matters: